Helpful tips on identifying your exhaust elbow & flanges on your Perkins (Part 1)

 B. PN ELBOW B

 This elbow is 7″ in overall diagonal length, male threaded (2.25″ OD) on one end, no threads (1.75″ID) and is used on 4108’s and 4154’s.
 Used with Flange A (see G.).
-We offer both this elbow and its flange in stainless steel for lifetime service.

 C. PN ELBOW C

 This elbow is 7″ in diagonal overall length, similar in dimension (2.25″ OD by 1.75″ ID) to ELBO B but is unthreaded at one end and female threaded at the other.
-It typically uses a five bolt mounting flange.
+It typically uses a five-bolt mounting flange.
 It is found on 4107.

 D. PN ELBOW D